-Phonics is taught as a whole class session daily in Nursery and Reception, and is adapted from the Jolly Phonics scheme of work.
+Phonics is taught as a whole class session daily in Nursery and Reception, and is adapted from the Letters and Sounds scheme of work.
 They learn recognise the sounds made by individual letters through speaking, listening, reading and writing.
 They apply their knowledge through reading age-appropriate books containing these sounds, and writing words, and later sentences.

 In Years 1 and 2, phonics is taught in groups, and is pitched at a level appropriate to the child’s learning.
-These lessons are adapted from the Letters and Sounds and Read, Write Inc. schemes of work.
+Again, these lessons are adapted from the Letters and Sounds scheme of work.
 Children learn to read and write more complex sounds, through a range of texts and writing activities.
 When they are secure in these sounds they move on to learning other strategies to support them with their reading and writing.
 These include learning about suffixes and prefixes, recognising common spelling patterns, homophones, and identifying compound words.

 Children are given a statutory phonics test at the end of Year 1.
 This is to assess their ability to read single words.
 Those who are still not secure are given additional support and will retake the test in the Summer term in Year 2.
 Children are also given a statutory reading test at the end of Year 2.
 This is to assess their ability to answer questions from texts of varying complexity.

 A list of the spelling requirements in reading and writing has been published by the Department for Education and can be accessed through the link below: